how to dry silk pillowcases

 how to store your bedding

-It is best to store your silk pillowcases and sheets in a place with minimal sunlight exposure, ideally in a cool and dry environment.
+It is best to store your sheets in a place with minimal sunlight exposure, ideally in a cool and dry environment.

 Use breathable storage bags that allow airflow while effectively protecting the silk from dust and dirt accumulation.